braaar/jam-assistant/README.md

 # Jam Assistant

 A free open-source web app that can help you come up with things to play when jamming live music.
+Can also be used for solo practice.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).